2010 Texas Tech Red Raiders football team: Coaching changes

 On December 28, 2009, head coach Mike Leach was suspended by Texas Tech University pending investigation of alleged inappropriate treatment of Adam James, a redshirt sophomore wide receiver, and the son of former SMU Mustangs and New England Patriots running back Craig James.
 The suspension came after allegations that Leach treated Adam James unfairly following a mild concussion.
 Leach was terminated by the university on December 30, 2009.
-Assistant Head Coach/Defensive Coordinator Ruffin McNeill was named interim head coach and led the team during their appearance in the 2010 Alamo Bowl.
+Assistant Head Coach/defensive coordinator Ruffin McNeill was named interim head coach and led the team during their appearance in the 2010 Alamo Bowl.

 On January 9, 2010, Tommy Tuberville was named head coach, replacing interim head coach Ruffin McNeill.
 Tuberville was introduced at a press conference on Sunday, January 10, 2010.
-Inside receivers coach Lincoln Riley, running backs coach Clay McGuire, cornerbacks coach Brian Mitchell and special teams coordinator Eric Russell were released from the coaching staff.
+Inside receivers coach Lincoln Riley, running backs coach Clay McGuire, cornerbacks coach Brian Mitchell and special team's coordinator Eric Russell were released from the coaching staff.
 Safeties coach Carlos Mainord retired after six seasons with the program.
 Offensive graduate assistant Sonny Cumbie and offensive line coach Matt Moore were the only coaches to remain with on staff after Tuberville was hired.
-Moore remained in the same position while Cumbie replaced Lincoln Riley as inside receivers coach.
+Moore remained in the same position while Cumbie replaced Lincoln Riley as inside receiver's coach.
 Neal Brown was hired as offensive coordinator after four seasons with the Troy Trojans, after two seasons in the same position.
 James Willis, former assistant to Tuberville at Auburn, was hired as defensive coordinator.
 Willis previously served as associate head coach and outside linebackers coach with the Alabama Crimson Tide for the 2009 season.